ldsands/UsefulCodeSnippets/OtherSoftware/Linux/LinuxPrograms.md

 ### Bottles (For using Windows Applications)

 - [Bottles](https://usebottles.com) - "Easily run Windows software on Linux with Bottles!"
+    - Note that on [2023-10-05 Bottles devs announced that they will be doing a major overhaul](https://usebottles.com/blog/bottles-next-a-new-chapter/) of bottles.
 - I usually install this using Flatpak so that it is sandboxed
 - To install the runners for the bottles:
     - Click on the hamburger menu in the upper right then select the "Runners" tab